Typhs/Portfolio/PREOJECT_INSIGHTS.md

 * At the end of the page, we can have a campfire, with some nice ash and wisps effects with ParticlesJS

 - for interactivity we could do marshmallows - user can pick one up on a stick and the tip of the stick follows the position of the cursor

+* Use some Persona 5 style UI elements
   ---------- IDEAS ----------